eoladil/fam/README.md

 # FAM - Flatpak Alias Manager

-FAM is an automation tool that generates and manages shell aliases for Flatpak applications.
+FAM is a self-contained automation tool that generates and manages shell aliases for Flatpak applications.
 When active, it listens for new Flatpak installs or removals, updating the alias shell script accordingly.

 For example, running `librewolf` on the terminal becomes the equivalent of running `flatpak run io.gitlab.librewolf-community`.
 If the command already exists, a `-flatpak` tag is added to the alias.